Skip to main content

 For guidelines to build a good conversation, click here.

-Go to Studio > Prompts > Voice input
+1. Go to Automation > Prompts > Voice input.

-Input type defines the type of information the node will collect from the end user
+2. In Input type, specify the type of information the node will collect from the end user.

-This section enables the configuration of how the bot should gather user inputs.
+4. In Capturing the user input, configure how the bot should gather user inputs.

-Additional configurations to increase the conversation's authenticity and emulate human-like interactions.
+5. In Additional settings, adjust configurations to enhance conversation authenticity and emulate human-like interactions.

 note